coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 lets you control other attributes of the highlights, such as the foreground color, bold, italic, underline and strikeout.

-Proof General and Coqtail can also display Coq-generated proof diffs automatically.
+Proof General, VsCoq and Coqtail can also display Coq-generated proof diffs automatically.
 Please see the PG documentation section
 `"Showing Proof Diffs" <https://proofgeneral.github.io/doc/master/userman/Coq-Proof-General#Showing-Proof-Diffs>`_ and Coqtail's `"Proof Diffs" <https://github.com/whonore/Coqtail#proof-diffs>`_